 JULIE: Almost two years.
 No, it’s two years this month.
 Now I am part of your Flying Higher group, which I am loving.

 NATALIE: Good.
 Tell me, how did Flying Free come along beside you and assist you in this whole process of filing for divorce?
-By the way, I want to give a caveat – Flying Free is not just for people who are filing for divorce.
+By the way, I want to give a caveat: Flying Free is not just for people who are filing for divorce.
 We have a lot of people in Flying Free who are staying.
 But in this case, my philosophy is that we support women in their own decisions for their own lives, whatever those decisions are.
 With Julie, we came along beside and hopefully supported her through her decision.
-Can you give people who have heard of Flying Free but don’t know what it is and idea of it?
+Can you give people who have heard of Flying Free but don’t really know what it is an idea of it?

 JULIE: I belong to several support groups for women leaving abusive marriages.
-Some are secular; some are faith based.
+Some are secular and some are faith based.
 I love them all.
 I love all the women, thousands of women.
 But Flying Free was the first group I found through my friend Carmen.
 It was mind blowing!
 When I first joined Flying Free, you were on social media, on Facebook.
 When I joined, I spent hours reading women’s stories, crying, and being affirmed.
 I sat back in my chair.
-I would throw food to my son, put a video on for him, so that I could absorb this.
+I would throw food to my son and put a video on for him so that I could absorb this.
 I needed these women in Flying Free.
 I actually got a tattoo.
 I read all your articles, Natalie, every single one of them.
 For one of your articles the graphic is a birdcage with a bird flying out.
 I got that tattooed on my forearm.